cycloss/dotfiles/.github/readme.md

 ~/.zsh_custom/INSTALL
 ```

-- `.nanorc`'s include statement for syntax highlighting may have to be changed to path `/usr/share/nano/*.nanorc` when deploying these dotfiles onto linux
-- `chsh -s $(which zsh)` to change login shell
+- `chsh -s $(which zsh)` to change login shell.
+Will have to log out for it to take effect

 ## Updating a Shallow Clone on Server